-This recipe for sweet corn soup with gremolata captures everything I love about summer – tender sweet corn, fresh savory herbs, bright flavor, and endless nostalgia.
+This recipe for sweet corn soup with gremolata captures everything I love about summer – tender sweet corn, fresh herbs, bright flavor, and endless nostalgia.
+It’s an easy, healthy vegan corn chowder that I look forward to making every summer.

 After roasting a few ears for immediate consumption, this sweet corn soup is the first corn recipe of the summer I reach for.
 It’s sweet (duh) but complex, and the herby gremolata perfectly compliments the fresh summer corn.